vChewing/vChewing-macOS/Packages/Sindresorhus_SSPreferences/README.md

 See its original repository for details: https://github.com/sindresorhus/Preferences/

 Note: In vChewing IME, this module is renamed to SSPreferences due to potential namespace conflicts with InputMethodKit's own method of implementing system preferences pane.
+Also, this module has been heavily modded for vChewing-specific necessities.